Best of

 - Food halls and markets The West Loop carries three named food halls and the seasonal Fulton Market farmers market.

-- Gyms, yoga studios and fitness The West Loop carries one of the densest fitness clusters in Chicago — multiple Equinox locations, the Crosstown Fitness flagship on Madison, the climbing gym at First Ascent, and a long list of yoga, pilates, barre, and boxing studios spread across Randolph, Madison, Lake, and Fulton.
+- Gyms, yoga studios and fitness The West Loop carries a dense fitness cluster — multiple Equinox locations, the Crosstown Fitness flagship on Madison, the climbing gym at First Ascent, and a long list of yoga, pilates, barre, and boxing studios spread across Randolph, Madison, Lake, and Fulton.

-- Best gyms Full-service gyms in the West Loop range from members-club operations to independent neighborhood gyms with group-class programs.
+- Best gyms Full-service gyms in the West Loop range from members-club operations like Equinox on North Sangamon to independent neighborhood gyms with group-class programs.

 - Yoga, pilates and barre studios Single-discipline studios — yoga, pilates, barre — spread across Randolph, Madison, Aberdeen, Adams, and Fulton Market.